What is MAPP?

-As we explain throughout the Tool Box chapters on the subject (Chapters 36-39), evaluation has to be planned and conducted at the same time as the initiative itself.
+As we explain throughout the Tool Box chapters on the subject (Introduction to Evaluation and Using Evaluation to Understand and Improve the Initiative), evaluation has to be planned and conducted at the same time as the initiative itself.
 If you intend to evaluate the MAPP process, then that process must be monitored from the very beginning, and evaluation should start when the process does.
 The questions you’ll want to answer about both the individual strategies and the entire process require a record of what actually happened:

 Given these and other questions that should be addressed in the evaluation, the evaluation process must start at the same time as the MAPP process itself, and continue throughout.

 Part of evaluation planning is deciding who should be involved.
 This decision often may revolve around whether the evaluation will be conducted by an objective individual or group from outside the community – possibly a firm or someone from academia, who may or may not be paid – or by a participatory group from among the Committee and other stakeholders.
 MAPP clearly favors a participatory process, in keeping with the participatory aspect of the MAPP process as a whole.
-(See Chapter 36, Section 2: Intervention Research with Communities: A Gateway to Tools , and Section 6: Participatory Evaluation.)
+(See Intervention Research with Communities: A Gateway to Tools, and Participatory Evaluation.)

-7. Focus the evaluation design.
+- Focus the evaluation design.
 The design for the evaluation of the overall MAPP process should be developed, as we’ve explained, at the beginning of that process.
 What needs to be done here is to design evaluations for each strategy/action plan.
 This involves (as it does for the overall evaluation) choosing the questions to be answered by the evaluation, deciding what information is needed to answer those questions, how and from whom it should be gathered, how these activities will be carried out, and how the information will be reported and used.
-(See Chapters 36-39 for more on planning, implementing, and reporting the results of evaluations.
-Chapter 36, Section 5: Developing an Evaluation Plan, and Chapter 38, Section 1: Measuring Success: Evaluating Comprehensive Community Initiatives, might be particularly helpful here.)
+Introduction to Evaluation and Using Evaluation to Understand and Improve the Initiative, more on planning, implementing, and reporting the results of evaluations.
+Developing an Evaluation Plan, and Measuring Success: Evaluating Comprehensive Community Initiatives, might be particularly helpful here.)

 Since the MAPP process is meant to continue as an ongoing cycle, evaluation should be an integral part of any of its activities, because – even when the activity is extremely successful – conditions can change in the community or in an organization, and there may be need for rethinking.
 Evaluation can show this, and make it possible to adjust before you find yourself failing at something you thought you were good at.